-MUS 490 Practicum in Church Music (3) The practicum represents the culminating activity for church music majors and should be taken during the last semester of enrollment.
+MUS 490 Practicum in Church Music

+MUS 218 History of Jazz and Rock (3) Jazz and Rock as media of musical expression from their beginning to present.
+Includes listening The practicum represents the culminating activity for church music majors and should be taken during the last semester of enrollment.
 Students will work with several faculty members in a variety of liturgical settings to gain experience in the many responsibilities of the position.
 Activities may include working with choirs, handbell choirs, worship and praise teams, hymn and service music performance, budgeting and scheduling.

-MUS 499 W: Senior Recital & Paper (1)
+MUS 219 Diction for Singing I MUS 499 W: Senior Recital & Paper